Ha0Tang/SelectionGAN/person_transfer/README.md

 ### Data Preperation

 We use [OpenPose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) to generate keypoints.
-We also provide the images for convience.
+We also provide the prepared images for convience.

 #### Market1501
 ```bash